panosoft/node-chartist/README.md

   - `pie`

-- `options` - An object of chart options.
+- `options` - An object or a function that returns an object of chart options.
+If a function is used, it will be called with the `Chartist` object.

     Options are dependent on the chart `type`.
 All options in the [Chartist Api Documentation](http://gionkunz.github.io/chartist-js/api-documentation.html) are supported.
 In addition to those, the following options are supported by node-chartist:

   - `axisX.title` - A string to use as the x axis title.